alexkokkinos/devops/README.md

 This is my own personal testing ground for working with terraform and AWS.

-This repository represents the first time I ever touched Terraform (pre-1.0), and therefore it's not in any way usable software.
+This repository represents the first time I ever touched Terraform, and therefore it's not in any way usable software.